nebelgrau77/lps22hb-rs/README.md

 - read pressure and temperature
 - set datarate
 - check if sensor is reachable
+- enable and configure interrupts
+- read data ready and overrun status

 ## WORK IN PROGRESS:

 This library is work in progress.
 Not all features are implemented yet.
+Currently only the I2C interface is implemented.
 Contributions are welcome.

 ### TO DO:
-- [ ] interrupts configuration
 - [ ] FIFO configuration
 - [ ] reading reference pressure
 - [ ] calibration
-- [ ] reading data ready status
-- [ ] reading data overrun status

 ## The device